Overview – Knowledge from Perception

 Sense data can be described as the content of perceptual experience.

 It’s not a physical thing, it exists in the mind.
-However, sense data is said to be caused by mind-independent physical objects (see diagram above).
+However, sense data is said to be caused by and represent mind-independent physical objects (see diagram above).

 Sense data is private.
 No one else can experience your sense data.